Davide9710/try-on/README.md

 ## Documentation

-For more detailed information, please refer to the [project documentation](path/to/documentation.pdf).
+For more detailed information, please refer to the [project documentation](Virtual Try On(final).pdf).

 ---